domeru369/portfolio/README.md

 * Cleaned, modelled and analyzed 7 datasets to uncover insights into content trends to inform strategic decisions.
 * Prepared a PowerPoint deck and video presentation to communicate key insights for the client and internal stakeholders.

+**Administrative Officer
-**Administrative Officer at Margaret Ekpo International Airport, FAAN, Calabar, March 2021 – March 2022**
+** Federal Airport Authority of Nigeria, Calabar, Cross-River State, Calabar, Nigeria, March 2021 – March 2022**

 * Created and maintained spreadsheets and databases, streamlining the company's administrative processes.
 * Conduct data gathering and analysis from aircraft, including field inspection and documentation.